Want to book our show, or a performer for your event? Click here to find out more!

 The Coney Island Museum

-Labor Day through Spring, 12pm - 6pm and Sundays 2pm - 6pm (may be closed due to special events, check our calendar).
+Labor Day through Mid June, Saturdays 12pm - 6pm and Sundays 2pm - 6pm.

 The Coney Island Museum currently features 3 major exhibits: